DocsWatchTowerTransaction Ingestion

 • transaction category

-• sender details
+• sender or customer details

-• receiver details
+• receiver or counterparty details

 Section